 Robert Wood created a family with his life partner, artist Hugh “Buck” Coulter.
 They met in 1962 and the couple remained devoted to each other until Coulter’s death in 1989.
 For the past several years, Wood has resided in a retirement community in New Hampshire.

-The Robert Wood Papers (MS4704) are located in the Congregational Library in Boston Massachussets.
-Contact the archives staff for more specific information about using this collection.
+The Robert Wood Papers are located in the Congregational Library in Boston Massachusetts.

 United Church of Christ,

 Gay Clergy -- United States,

 Gay liberation movement -- Religious aspects,